Kids make choices all day long, and those choices are affected by how they feel physically and mentally.

 How Does Your Body Show Energy Levels?

-Students will show their energy level by either sitting on the floor (low), standing (in the middle), or standing with hands in the air (fully recharged).
+Follow along with the slideshow and have students show their energy level by either sitting on the floor (low), standing (in the middle), or standing with hands in the air (fully recharged).

-First, ask students show what their energy level was after school the previous day.
+First, ask students to show what their energy level was after school the previous day.
 Then, they show their energy from the night before.
 Conclude by asking students to show what their energy level is right now!

 Energy Influences Choices

 Explain that energy influences the choices we make each day.
 Invite students to talk about a time when their energy influenced a choice.